-REGISTRATION RIGHTS OF THE SELLING STOCKHOLDERS
+REGISTRATION RIGHTS OF THE SELLING STOCKHOLDER

-The following is a summary of the material terms and provisions of the registration rights and lock-up agreement, which we entered into in connection with Boston Properties Limited Partnership's issuance of common units in connection with the commencement of construction of 505 9th Street in Washington, D.C. as a portion of the consideration for our 50% interest in the joint venture that owns 505 9th Street.
-It may not contain all the information that is important to you and is qualified in its entirety by reference to the copy of the registration rights and lock-up agreement filed as Exhibit 99.1 to this prospectus and incorporated herein by reference.
+The following is a summary of the material terms and provisions of the registration rights and lock-up agreement, which we entered into in connection with Boston Properties Limited Partnership's issuance of common units in connection with our acquisition of Quorum Office Park located in Chelmsford and Billerica, Massachusetts.
+It may not contain all the information that is important to you and is qualified in its entirety by reference to the copies of the registration rights and lock-up agreements filed as Exhibits 99.1, 99.2 and 99.3 to this prospectus and incorporated herein by reference.

-Under the registration rights and lock-up agreement, we are obligated to file a registration statement covering the sale by the selling stockholders of the common stock that they may acquire in exchange for the common units of Boston Properties Limited Partnership that Boston Properties Limited Partnership issued in connection with the commencement of construction of 505 9th Street in Washington, D.C. as a portion of the consideration for our 50% interest in the joint venture that owns 505 9th Street.
-Under the registration rights and lock-up agreement, we must use reasonable efforts to cause the registration statement to be declared effective by the SEC and to keep the registration statement continuously effective until the earlier of:
+Under the registration rights and lock-up agreements, we are obligated to file a registration statement covering the sale by the selling stockholder of the common stock that they may acquire in exchange for the common units of Boston Properties Limited Partnership that it received in connection with our acquisition of Quorum Office Park located in Chelmsford and Billerica, Massachusetts.
+Under the registration rights and lock-up agreements, we must use reasonable efforts to cause the registration statement to be declared effective by the SEC and to keep the registration statement continuously effective until the earlier of:

-- the date on which the selling stockholders or their permitted transferees no longer hold any exchanged common stock or any common units issued in connection with the acquisition, or - the date on which all of the exchanged common stock held or acquired in the future by the selling stockholders or their permitted transferees has become eligible for sale under Rule 144(k) of the Securities Act of 1933, as amended.
+- the date on which the selling stockholder or its permitted transferees no longer hold any exchanged common stock or any common units issued in connection with the acquisition, or - the date on which all of the exchanged common stock held or acquired in the future by the selling stockholder has become eligible for sale under Rule 144(k) of the Securities Act of 1933, as amended.

-Any common stock sold by the selling stockholders pursuant to this prospectus will no longer be entitled to the benefits of the registration rights and lock-up agreement.
+Any common stock sold by the selling stockholder pursuant to this prospectus will no longer be entitled to the benefits of the registration rights and lock-up agreements.

-The registration rights and lock-up agreement requires that we bear all expenses of registering the common stock with the exception of brokerage and underwriting commissions and taxes of any kind and any legal, accounting and other expenses incurred by the selling stockholders.
-We also agreed to indemnify the selling stockholders and their officers, directors and other affiliated persons and any person who controls a selling stockholder against all losses, claims, damages, actions, liabilities, costs and expenses arising under the securities laws in connection with the registration statement or this prospectus, subject to limitations specified in the registration rights and lock-up agreement.
-In addition, the selling stockholders agreed to indemnify us and our directors, officers and any person who controls our company against all losses, claims, damages, actions, liabilities, costs and expenses arising under the securities laws if they result from:
+The registration rights and lock-up agreements require that we bear all expenses of registering the common stock with the exception of brokerage and underwriting commissions and taxes of any kind and any legal, accounting and other expenses incurred by the selling stockholder.
+We also agreed to indemnify the selling stockholder and its officers, directors and other affiliated persons and any person who controls the selling stockholder against all losses, claims, damages, actions, liabilities, costs and expenses arising under the securities laws in connection with the registration statement or this prospectus, subject to limitations specified in the registration rights and lock-up agreements.
+In addition, the selling stockholder agreed to indemnify us and our directors, officers and any person who controls our company against all losses, claims, damages, actions, liabilities, costs and expenses arising under the securities laws if they result from:

-- written information furnished to us by the selling stockholders for use in the registration statement or this prospectus or any amendments to the registration statement or any prospectus supplements or - the selling stockholders' failure to deliver, or cause to be delivered, this prospectus or any amendments or prospectus supplements to any purchaser of common stock covered by this prospectus from the selling stockholders through no fault of ours.
+- written information furnished to us by the selling stockholder for use in the registration statement or this prospectus or any amendments to the registration statement or any prospectus supplements or - the selling stockholder's failure to deliver, or cause to be delivered, this prospectus or any amendments or prospectus supplements to any purchaser of common stock covered by this prospectus from the selling stockholder through no fault of ours.

-SELLING STOCKHOLDERS
+SELLING STOCKHOLDER

-The following table sets forth the number of shares of common stock and common units beneficially owned by the selling stockholders as of March 15, 2006, the number of shares of common stock offered by this prospectus and the total number of shares of common stock and common units which the selling stockholders will beneficially own upon completion of this offering.
-This table assumes that such common units are exchanged for common stock, and that the selling stockholders offer for sale all of that common stock.
+The following table sets forth the number of shares of common stock and common units beneficially owned by the selling stockholder as of March 15, 2006, the number of shares of common stock offered by this prospectus and the total number of shares of common stock and common units which the selling stockholder will beneficially own upon completion of this offering.
+This table assumes that such common units are exchanged for common stock, and that the selling stockholder offers for sale all of that common stock.